Squirrel Conservation Zone

 To help our native squirrels we have:

-- Built feeding stations which will give them extra food to aid them in gaining weight ready for the winter and in winter will give them food to help through the winter
+- Built feeding stations which will give them extra food to aid them in gaining weight ready for the winter

 - Built nest boxes which will give them warm places to shelter